 Please do your research before buying burial insurance, and it’s always better to work with a qualified insurance agency like Funeral Funds.

-INFORMATION I NEED IF YOU HAVE CANCER
+INFORMATION WE NEED IF YOU HAVE CANCER

 These are some of the health questions you need to answer: